 Stage 4: Action

 People at this stage have just quit.
-This stage is where the most behavioral change occurs.
+This stage is when the most behavioral change occurs.
 It requires significant commitment and energy.
 If you are at this stage, keep talking to friends and family for inspiration.
 Review your backup plans.
 Reward yourself for small achievements.
 Having a fellow smoker quit with you can be a huge support as you both get through this stage.

 Stage 5: Maintenance